Ridout Road parliamentary debate: Public officers with access to privileged information must make declaration before renting govt properties

 When the tenancies of the two properties were up for renewal after the initial three years, a revaluation was done to peg the rentals to the prevailing market rate.

-The property at No 26 Ridout Road was renewed in June 2021 for 3 years with the rent maintained at S$26,500 per month.
+The property at 26 Ridout Road was renewed in June 2021 for three years with the rent maintained at S$26,500 per month.

-“As a result of this lack of precision, the earlier SLA statement dated 12 May 2023 that the offer by the tenant ($26,500) was above the Guide Rent was incorrect,” said Mr Teo.
+“As a result of this lack of precision, the earlier SLA statement dated May 12 2023 that the offer by the tenant (S$26,500) was above the Guide Rent was incorrect,” said Mr Teo.

 Instead, the rental Mr Shanmugam paid was equal to the correct Guide Rent on the property, he said.